November

 and post notes and photos about your poem like Emile Pinet.

-November sets the treetops all ablaze,
+November sets emerald leaves ablaze,

 igniting flames of scarlet and cerise.

-And as the nights overshadow the days
+And as long nights overshadow short days,

 Mother Nature unveils Her masterpiece.

-Scarecrows are left to guard empty gardens
+Scarecrows are left guarding empty gardens,

-and Fall's brisk breezes strip the trees like thieves.
+as Fall's brisk breezes strip the trees like thieves.

-Autumn adopts an orange undertone
+Autumn adopts an orange undertone,

-barren branches left, rattling in the wind.
+skeletal branches rattling in the wind.

-December triggers the death throws of Fall,
+December triggers the death throes of Fall,

-whereas all the flowers wither and die.
+whereas the flowers all shrivel and die.

 And the geese fly south with a honking call;

-announcing that Winter will soon drop by.
+trumpeting, that Winter will soon drop by.

 Copyright © Emile Pinet | Year Posted 2022